Aswathama (film)

-Aswathama is a 2020 Indian Telugu-language action crime film directed by debutant Ramana Teja from a story written by Naga Shourya.
-Produced by Usha Mulpuri under Ira Creations banner, the film stars Shourya, Mehreen Pirzada, and Jisshu Sengupta while Sargun Kaur Luthra, Harish Uthaman, Prince Cecil and Jayaprakash play supporting roles.
-Ghibran scored the film with the composed soundtrack composed by Sricharan Pakala.
+Aswathama is a 2020 Indian Telugu-language action thriller film directed by debutant Raman Teja from a story written by Naga Shourya and produced by Usha Mulpuri under Ira Creations banner.
+The film stars Naga Shourya, Jisshu Sengupta and Mehreen Pirzada in the lead roles, while Sargun Kaur Luthra, Harish Uthaman, Prince Cecil and Jayaprakash play supporting roles.
+Ghibran scored the film with the soundtrack composed by Sricharan Pakala.

-The film follows Gana (Shourya), a man who returns to India for his sister Priya's (Luthra) marriage.
-Prior to the function, she attempts suicide, but Gana saves her, eventually finding out she is pregnant and the father of her child is unknown.
-A desperate Gana starts investigating the case and soon finds himself on the trail of the psychopath responsible for similar more cases.

-Released theatrically on 31 January 2020, the film opened to positive reviews from critics who praised the story, action sequences and background score.
+Aswathama was released on 31 January 2020 and received mixed reviews from critics but failed at box office.

 Plot

-Gana returns to India for his sister Priya's marriage but is shocked to see her trying to commit suicide One night, he learns that she is pregnant but does not know who impregnated her.
-Gana explains this to her fiancé Ravi, who understands the situation, helps Priya get aborted, and promises to keep this a secret.
+Gana returns to Visakhapatnam, India for his sister Priya's wedding.
+Following her engagement, he is shocked to see her attempting suicide one night.
+She reveals that she was taking the extreme step because she is pregnant but does not know who impregnated her.
+Gana informs her fiancé Ravi, who understands the situation, helps Priya get aborted, and promises to keep this a secret.
 Gana further convinces Priya to move on and forget about the past, which she does, and she happily gets married.

-After her marriage, Gana violently fights and interrogates men who troubled Priya in the past, only to learn none of them are behind her impregnation.
-Soon, another mysteriously impregnated woman named Sadhana commits suicide, and Gana reads her suicide letter explaining she didn't know how she got pregnant without her knowledge.
+After her wedding, Gana violently fights and interrogates men who eve-teased Priya in the past, only to learn none of them is behind her impregnation.
+Soon, another woman, named Sadhana who was mysteriously impregnated, commits suicide.
+Gana reads her suicide letter, explaining she got pregnant without her knowledge.
 Gana meets her parents and discovers her hospital reports, according to which she fainted 3 months ago and was admitted by someone.
-Realizing Priya also fainted and was admitted, Gana goes to the hospital and finds out Sadhana was admitted in an emergency by an ambulance.
-He then learns that more girls named Lakshmi and Monica were also admitted by a similar ambulance.
+Realising Priya also fainted and was admitted, Gana goes to the hospital and finds out Sadhana was admitted in an emergency by an ambulance.
+He then learns that other women named Lakshmi and Monica were also admitted by a similar ambulance.

 The next day, Gana's girlfriend Neha informs him about her friend who fainted in the mall and was taken in an ambulance that hasn't arrived at the hospital yet.
 Gana rushes to the hospital and, with help from the technical department, chases after the ambulances equipped with trackers.
 He stops many ambulances but doesn't find Neha's friend inside.
 Soon, he reaches a dead end and abandons his bike.
 Using his parkour skills, he chases after an ambulance, only to find him looking at another one that isn't being tracked.
 He ambushes the ambulance, fights off the men inside, and rescues Neha's friend.

-On the other hand, Dr. Manoj Kumar is a pathologist, who is revealed to be the mastermind behind the pregnant girls.
-He eliminates the fishermen leaving no trial of elements.
-Later, Neha questions Gana's recent attitude towards her, forcing him to reveal his mission.
+Dr. Manoj Kumar is a pathologist who is revealed to be the perpetrator behind the women's pregnancy.
+He selects random, beautiful girls and women in the city, targets them through local fishermen, and tactically abducts them.
+He then rapes the sedated women and leaves them in the hospitals.
+The women do not realise their rape upon gaining consciousness.
+Being a pathologist, he believes no one can suspect him for the abductions and rapes.
+After learning of the brawl, he eliminates the fishermen, leaving no evidence against him.
+Later, Neha questions Gana's recent behaviour towards her, forcing him to reveal his sister's recent ordeal.